Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 LRV of Sherwin Williams Passive (SW 7064)

-LRV = Light Reflectance Value: Rated 0-100 with 0 being pure black, and 100 being pure white.
+LRV = Light Reflectance Value: Rated 0-100, with 0 being pure black, and 100 being pure white.
 The lower the number, the more light the paint absorbs, and the darker it will look.
 The higher the number, the lighter the shade will appear.

 With an LRV of 60, Passive is about as dark a neutral as I would personally go.
-It’s still considered a light gray, but with plenty of body.
+It’s still considered a light gray but with plenty of body.

 Below, you can see Passive (60) compared to pure white (100).

-LRV got you confused?
-Don’t worry – I’ll help you pick the BEST color possible!
+LRV…what?
+Don’t worry, I’ve got you!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-Sherwin Williams Passive Compared to Other Colors
+Passive Compared to Other Colors

 Now it’s time to get down to the nitty-gritty.
 Gray is a timeless neutral, sure to stand the test of time in almost any home.
 The tricky part is finding the perfect light gray for your home.

-Let’s take a closer look.
+Let’s take a closer look at Passive.

 Sherwin Williams Passive vs. Repose Gray

 The difference lies in their undertones.
-Repose Gray leans toward greige (a blend of gray and beige) when compared with Passive’s cool light gray.

-This means that Repose Gray is warmer than Passive and has taupe undertones.
+Repose Gray leans toward greige (a blend of gray and beige) compared to Passive’s cool light gray.
+As a result, Repose Gray is warmer than Passive and has taupe undertones.

-If you have any warm white or off-white furnishings in your home, keep in mind these shades tend to bring out Passive’s cool blue undertones.
-If this is not your thing, you may consider Repose Gray as a warmer fit but still super close on the LRV scale.
+If you have any warm white or off-white furnishings in your home, remember that these shades tend to bring out Passive’s cool blue undertones.
+If this is not your thing, you may consider Repose Gray as a warmer fit that’s still super close on the LRV scale.

 Sherwin Williams Passive vs. Light French Gray

-Sherwin Williams Passive vs. On the Rocks
+Sherwin Williams Passive vs. SW On the Rocks

 The difference is that it’s just a tiny bit warmer with some taupe undertones.
 It’s still on the cooler side of greige but doesn’t have the iciness that Passive can show in some lighting.

-Still feeling confused?
-Trust me, you’ll want to choose the best color possible before you paint your walls!
-I’m here to help—grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
+Feeling lost?
+I gotcha, boo!
+Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-29 Real Life Homes Using Passive
+21 Real Life Homes Using Sherwin Williams Passive

 Now for the fun part.
 The only way to really get a feel for the way Passive looks in a home is to see it in action!

-You already know that any paint color can transform dramatically from room to room, and at different times of day as the lighting changes.
+You already know that any paint color can transform dramatically from room to room and at different times of day as the lighting changes.
 This is especially true for gray paints!